-THE art of diffecting, or artificially feparating and taking to pieces, the different parts of the human body, in order to an exact difcovery of their fituation, ftructure, and œconomy.-The word is Greek, @atoms; derived from @attmate, to diffect, or feparate by cutting.
+A NATOMY is the art of diffecting, or artificially feparating and taking to pieces, the different parts of the human body, in order to an exact difcovery of their fituation, ftructure and œconomy.
+The word is Greek, @v@Toμm; derived from @v@Tiμv@, to diffect, or feparate by cutting.